Worldbuilding tools

 Each one lives in that tool’s settings, and each goes to Trash so you can change your mind:

-• A world: World Bible, Settings tab, Danger zone sub-tab.
+- A world: open the World Hub, then Settings and the Danger zone sub-tab.
 It takes its entries, timelines, relationships, and systems with it.
 Your written pieces stay.

-• A timeline: the settings gear in the Time Weaver header.
+- A timeline: the More menu (the three-dots button in the action bar) in the Time Weaver, then Settings.
 Its events go with it.

-• A relationship graph: the settings gear in the Relationship Web header, then Clear all relationships.
+- A relationship graph: the More menu in the Relationship Web, then Clear all relationships.
 The entries stay; only the connections clear.

 All four ask you to confirm first, and all four are recoverable from Manage, then Trash, until your plan’s recovery window closes.
 For the window length and how restore works, see Saving and recovering your work.